In order to answer, “what is SEO and how it works?”, we’ll break down what SEO is and how SEO services can help market your business online.

 A guide is basically just a longer form page of content that goes into full detail on how to do something that a searcher might want to learn about (like this page!).
 Guides are broken down into many sections or may span several web pages.
 It’s a good practice to let your visitors read long-form content on a single page if they want.

 You could post a full guide on your website to explain a subject within your expertise.
-Or you might post a summary which requires your visitors to fill out an email signup form to read the complete guide.
+Or you might post a summary that requires your visitors to fill out an email signup form to read the complete guide.
 This method is a great way to generate new leads.
 You should keep in mind that putting up a restriction to view your content will reduce the amount of SEO traffic you’ll be able to drive to that guide, in exchange for generating more leads.

 In general, there are fewer videos hosted on the internet than pages of text, but videos can be SEO content, too.
 It might actually be easier to rank on the first page of Google search results for your competitive keywords if you create a video with the target keyword and topical content you’re trying to rank for.